Aaqibb3/Alined/support.md

 Alined stores data locally on your device.
 If you want extra safety, use the built-in backup and export features from the app before making major changes.

 ## Privacy

 Alined is designed as a local-first app and does not upload your logs to a developer-owned server.

+For full privacy details, refer to the Alined Privacy Policy.
+## Privacy

+Alined is designed as a local-first app and does not upload your logs to a developer-owned server.